idembele70/todo/documentation/specification.md

 ##### Preconditions:

-- The user is on the Todo List page (`/home/(all | active | completed)`).
+- The user is on the Todo List page (`/home/(all | active)`).
-- At least one todo item exists in the list.
 - At least one active todo item exists in the list.

 ##### Nominal Process:

-1. The user clicks the "Complete all active todos" button.
+1. The user clicks the "Mark all active todos as completed" checkbox.

 ##### Alternative Flows:

-- If no active todos exist, the button is disabled.
+- If no active todos exist, the checkbox is disabled.

 ##### Postconditions:

 - All the active todos are marked as completed.
+- The "Mark all active todos as completed" checkbox is checked only when the user is on the "All Todos" page.

+#### TL-0012 - Incomplete Todos

+##### Quick Description:

+- The application should allow the user to mark all completed todos as incomplete with a single click.

+##### Preconditions:

+- The user is on the Todo List page (`/home/(all | completed)`).
+- All existing todos are marked as completed.

+##### Nominal Process:

+1. The user clicks the "Marks all as incomplete todos" button.

+##### Alternative Flows:

+- None.

+##### Postconditions:

+- All the todos are now marked as incomplete.

 ---